pipehappy1/SES2020spring/README.md

 and you will get yourself familar with the high performance GPU programming.
 Rust is a segfault-free C-like-speed programming language even with a naive implementation.

+You may consider to join if you are interested/proficient in Rust, deep learning, and GPU programming.

+A single person is preferred for this project.

+Project time span is expected to be 8 months part time.

 ### Text to Image Conversion for Fast Multimedia Content Prototying ###

+题目：用于多媒体内容原型生成的文图转换方法研究

 Text and Image often come together in the multimedia content supply.
 There are already amazing researches on the image-to-text conversion (image captioning).